Thomas Tyrell visits Cardiff’s Everyman Theatre for a performance of Shakespeare’s The Merchant of Venice set in the 1980s.

 The plots of many of Shakespeare’s comedies work better if you assume the characters are drunk most of the time.
-Joss Whedon’s film of Much Ado About Nothing (2013) did this well, setting the play at a boozy Californian house party, but Everyman Theatre’s The Merchant of Venice takes it to the next level, taking the play to the high-octane, high finance, high-as-a-kite world of the 80s, where women with big hair and men with ludicrous lapels snort cocaine and gulp down Quaaludes in vast quantities.
+Joss Whedon’s film of Much Ado About Nothing (2013) did this well, setting the play at a boozy Californian house party, but Cardiff’s Everyman Theatre production of The Merchant of Venice takes it to the next level, taking the play to the high-octane, high finance, high-as-a-kite world of the 80s, where women with big hair and men with ludicrous lapels snort cocaine and gulp down Quaaludes in vast quantities.
 Think Wolf of Wall Street does Shakespeare, and you won’t be far off.

 The sets, like the decade, are not exactly subtle.
 On one side of the stage, Portia’s Palazzo, the Belmont, is rendered as a gloriously tacky cocktail bar.
 On the other, a wall-sized image of argosies and galleons sailing between corporate megaliths reinforces the melding of two great ages of trade and finance.
 Badly-placed microphones mean that every squeak of the actor’s shoes is sometimes wincingly amplified, but the sight of the full moon rising behind the treetop backdrop of the outdoor theatre didn’t fail to cast a little magic over the scene.

 So, does the 80s setting help the play or harm it?
-In Merchant, Shakespeare wrote some of the least likeable heroes of his career: the two chief character traits of the titular merchant, Antonio, are moping and virulent antisemitism.
+In Merchant of Venice, Shakespeare wrote some of the least likeable heroes of his career: the two chief character traits of the titular merchant, Antonio, are moping and virulent antisemitism.
 Turning them into pill-popping Masters of the Universe certainly doesn’t soften their edges, and Laurence Clark’s charismatic Shylock stands out against this background as the only character not swept up in this culture of thoughtless hedonism.
 A brief scene of him alone in his office listening to classical music stands out by contrast with the thumping 80s synth anthems that dominate the stage throughout.
 Another clever addition to this script is a mute scene where Shylock, searching for his absconded daughter Jessica in the chaos of a street party, is beaten up by a gang of revellers in animal masks; among them Antonio, who lurks behind a terrifying swine’s snout.